TylerBWright/Acharius/README.md

 # Acharius
 A hidden object lichen hunting game written in Lua

 Acharius is a tiny hidden object game for those who are likin' the lichens!
 An educational minigame designed for a nonexistent school of lichenology (if only).
-Made with a love for all things fungi for Mushroom jam.
+Made with a love for all things fungi for Mushroom jam: https://itch.io/jam/mushroomm

 Use the up/down/left/right directional buttons to navigate the cemetery and uncover specimens for your collection.
 Leave the console open to reveal details on your finds.